CraigB-spinner/Arcade-Spinner/README.md

 I am using Xbox A/B, X/Y configuration, Nintendo protocol is B/A, Y/X reversed controls.
 (Japanese cultural differences) You can assign buttons to any assignment in RetroArch but it is best to pick a consistent pattern across all controllers to avoid confusion.
+There are two versions of code:
+Standard Mouse and Joystick buttons version,
+or Special Mouse only version with & with Mouse buttons - no Joystick buttons.
+Pick your code to use:
+Spinner_8-Button.ino or Spinner_L-C-R-Button_Special.ino

 My [Finished Spinner](Pics/CraigB's%20Spinner.jpg) assembled within a DIY Fight Stick box.  <br/>

 **Extra expenses:**